Nationals vs. Padres Player Props Betting Odds

-You can wager on player prop bet odds for Juan Soto, Lane Thomas and other players on the San Diego Padres and Washington Nationals ahead of their matchup at 7:05 PM ET on Tuesday at Nationals Park.
+You can wager on player prop bet odds for Juan Soto, Lane Thomas and others on the San Diego Padres and Washington Nationals before their matchup at 7:05 PM ET on Wednesday at Nationals Park.

 Bet on this matchup or its props with DraftKings!